amnshrestha/openFace-mac-installation-wiki/Home.md

 # Final remarks

 I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not full fledged product.
-However, if you encounter any problems/bugs/issues please contact me on github or by emailing me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.
+However, if you encounter any problems/bugs/issues please contact me on github or by emailing me at tadyla@gmail for any bug reports/questions/suggestions.
 I prefer questions and bug reports on github as that provides visibility to others who might be encountering same issues or who have the same questions.

 # Copyright